capn-nepal/website-cms/README.md

 Update Enviroment variables

-* create .env file and add COMPOSE_FILE and other variable for the ai-chatbot-cms
+* create .env file and add COMPOSE_FILE and other variable for the website-cms
 ```bash
 touch .env
 ```